milkbottledude/woodlands-jb_tracker/README.md

 - 🗪 Feel free to telegram me [@milkbottledude](https://t.me/milkbottledude) if you have any questions, or just want to chat :)

+> TLDR: A website that uses machine learning and Google Cloud to predict the amount of traffic on the Johor-Singapore Causeway at a date and time of your choosing.

 ## Overview 🔍
 Welcome to Project: Woodlands-JB Tracker!

-This project aims to predict the congestion level of the bridge at the Singapore Woodlands Checkpoint Causeway based on variables like:
+This project aims to predict the congestion level of the bridge at the Singapore Woodlands Checkpoint Causeway at any date and time in the future, based on variables like:
 - Time of day 🕑
 - Day of the week 🌞 (i think generally wkends are more congested but we'll see what the data tells us)
 - Presence of holidays (public hol & sch hol) 🏖️